prettydiff/share-file-systems/documentation/commands.md

    - Runs the browser interaction tests.
 1. `node js/application test_browser no_close`
    - Disables the 'window.close()' command at the end of test instructions so that the browser remains open for manual inspection.
+1. `node js/application test_browser demo`
+   - Same as the 'no_close' argument but also imposes a half second delay between actions so that a person can watch the interactions.
 1. `node js/application test_browser "C:\Program Files\Mozilla Firefox\firefox.exe" no_close`
    - By default tests only execute against the default browser.
 To test against other locally installed browsers simply provide the absolute path to the browser binary.